DeeMainiac/SCR_Mod/README.md

 # Secure Contain RimWorld

-Adds objects and containment procedures from the SCP Foundation project.
+RimWorld mod that adds objects and containment procedures from the SCP Foundation project.
 Includes creatures, weapons, apparel, objects, and factions.

 Here's some links: